 The McGill Institute for Global Food Security hosts or participates in several special lectures, seminars and events during the year.

-Andrew Rzepa, Project Managing Partner at Gallup, will deliver a presentation on the FAO's Voices of the Hungry project, Diet Quality and Gender Equality
+Andrew Rzepa, Project Managing Partner at Gallup - FAO's Voices of the Hungry project, Diet Quality and Gender Equality

 October 12 2017